-How To Make A Liberty Of London Roller Blind
+How To Make A Blind – The Super Simple Way!

 Today’s post is very picture heavy, I think I went crazy taking photographs but I was very excited to be making a new blind for my bathroom.
 This DIY is relatively straightforward, I struggled with putting up the roller blind, but that’s because I’ve never been great with being precise.
 You know the saying measure twice cut once?
 I need to measure four or five times and then get someone else to measure too, just to make sure I didn’t get it wrong!
 I love the liberty fabric chose; it’s like a mini cross stitch print, and it looks perfect in my bathroom 🙂

 You Will Need:

 - A Roller Blind Kit

 - Hack Saw (for cutting the blind pole, not pictured

 How To Make Your Custom Liberty Of London Blind

 Now we go into huge collages because I would have had a million photographs and stages to go through with you!

 Viewing from left to right you will see what you will need (pictured and listed above) and then the steps I took to make the blind.